You queried:

 [Noun] | "ri*ot" | \ ˈrī-ət \

-1: a violent public disorder; specifically : a tumultuous disturbance of the public peace by three or more persons assembled together and acting with a common intent
+1: a violent public disorder; specifically, law : a violent disturbance of the public peace by three or more persons assembled together that presents a danger of injury to a person or property

 2: public violence, tumult, or disorder